Best stylus for iPad in 2022

 The best iPad stylus for photographers: Apple Pencil 2nd Generation

 Let’s start with the all-star, the best iPad stylus for photographers.
 The Apple Pencil 2nd Generation is the overall best stylus for drawing or photo editing on the iPad.
 It’s a precise instrument capable of multiple functions simply by tapping the side of the barrel.
 It works seamlessly with Lightroom, Affinity Photo, or Pixelmato.
 It connects magnetically to iPad Pro 12 and 11 for easy charging and device pairing.
 Simply set the pen along the top of your iPad and everything magically connects and charges.
-The second-generation Apple Pencil feels better than the original, with a matte finish and side that prevents it from rolling away.
+The second-generation Apple Pencil feels better than the original, with a matte finish and flat side that prevents it from rolling away.
 It’s not the cheapest stylus for iPads, but it is one of the best.

 The best iPad stylus for artists: Adonit Note+ Digital Pencil with Palm Rejection

 Price matters, and not all of us can afford the $120 Apple Pencil.
 Fortunately, the Adonit Note+ has all the pressure and tilt sensitivity an artist needs for half the price of an Apple Pencil.
-Use the shortcut buttons to make drawing and erasing easier.
+Use the two shortcut buttons to make drawing and erasing easier.
 If your app of choice supports it, the Note+ has palm recognition sensitivity.
-And the pen feels solid and professional in your hand.
+And the pen feels solid and in your hand.
 The downside: No magnets.
 It must be charged via cable.
 And the pressure sensitivity is good, but not as great as the Apple Pencil.
 If you’re looking for a cheap alternative to the Apple Pencil but still want robust functionality, the Note+ is one powerful quill as the best iPad stylus for artists.

 The best iPad stylus for note-takers: Logitech Crayon Digital Pencil for iPad Pro